When you hire a car / van / motorhome

 even if you have only a minor accident AND you have

-place, you could still find yourself with a large and
+in place, you could still find yourself with a large

-unexpected charge to your credit card for repairs.
-This
+and unexpected charge to your credit card for repairs.

-does happen and when it does, the amounts can be high
+This does happen and when it does, the amounts can

 You